-We have been discussing a lot of methods for checking a refrigerant charge without connecting gauges over the last few months.
+We have been discussing many methods for checking a refrigerant charge without connecting gauges over the last few months.
 This got me thinking about the “approach” method of charging that many Lennox systems require.

-Approach is simply how many degrees warmer the liquid line leaving the condenser is than the air entering the condenser.
-The approach method does not require gauges connected to the system but it does require a good temperature reading on the liquid line and suction line (Shown using the Testo 115i clamp and 605i thermo-hygrometer smart probes).
+The approach is simply how many degrees warmer the liquid line leaving the condenser is than the air entering the condenser.
+The approach method does not require gauges connected to the system, but it does require a good temperature reading on the liquid line and suction line (shown using the Testo 115i clamp and 605i thermo-hygrometer smart probes).

-Then Find the design subcooling. in this case, it is 13°
+Then, find the design subcooling.
+In this case, it is 13°F.

-Subtract 13° from 20° and my estimated approach is 7° +/- 3°.
-I used the Testo 115i to take the liquid line temperature and the 605i to take the outdoor temperature using the Testo Smart Probes app and I got an approach of 4.1° as shown below.
+Subtract 13°F from 20°F, and my estimated approach is 7°F +/- 3°F. I used the Testo 115i to take the liquid line temperature and the 605i to take the outdoor temperature using the Testo Smart Probes App, and I got an approach of 4.1°F, as shown below.

-More than anything else, the approach method can be used in conjunction with other readings to show the effectiveness of the condenser at rejecting heat.
+More than anything else, you can use the approach method in conjunction with other readings to show the effectiveness of the condenser at rejecting heat.

-If the system superheat and subcooling are in range but the approach is high (liquid line temperature high in relation to the outdoor air), it is an indication that the condenser should be looked at for condition, cleanliness, condenser fan size and operation and fan blade positioning.
-If the approach is low it can be an indication of refrigerant restriction when combined with low suction, high superheat and normal to high subcooling.
+If the system superheat and subcooling are in range, but the approach is high (liquid line temperature high in relation to the outdoor air), it is an indication that the condenser should be looked at for condition, cleanliness, condenser fan size and operation, and fan blade positioning.
+If the approach is low, it can indicate refrigerant restriction when combined with low suction, high superheat, and normal to high subcooling.

 If the approach value is low with normal to low superheat and normal to high suction pressure and high subcooling, it is an indication of overcharge.